Copyright © 2013 by Susan Capes · All Rights reserved · E-Mail: email@example.com

 The first headmistress of Loughton County High School for Girls was Miss Mary Hall.
 You will find much more information about Miss Hall and her successors (including, of course, Miss Heald, Mrs Delchar and Miss Smith) on the Heads and Head Girls page

-There is a lot of information and a lot of fairly high resolution photographs I have tried to present the information
+There is a lot of information and a lot of fairly high resolution photographs and I have tried to present the information

 in an interesting way but it is not laid out in a form that makes it suitable for viewing on small devices.